I was just told, snerdly, tell me if you knew this.

 We have an ongoing controversy at the Department of Homeland Security.

-Article from August the 12th, folks.
+Article from August the 12th, folks, that's when this story hit.

-August the twelfth, nine days ago.
+August the 12th, nine days ago.

 We have a lawsuit here.

-We have actual charges of sexual harassment against the Department of Homeland Security Director.
+We have actual charges of sexual harassment against the Department of Homeland Security director.

 And what's Obama have to say about that?

-Is anybody gonna ask Napolitano to resign?
+Is anybody going to ask Napolitano to resign?

-For the good of the party, for the good of the country, for the good of Obama's re-election.
+For the good of the party, for the good of the country, for the good of Obama's reelection.

 You're talking about making health care decisions for women, and men ought not be doing that.

-What the hell's Obama?
+What the hell is Obama?

 He's a man.

-What does Obama care do?
+What does Obamacare do?

-He's got he's got his mandate in there.
+He's got his mandate in there.

 He's got a birth control mandate in there.